IObundle/iob-versat/README.md

   // Delay: delays are used by Versat to indicate how many cycles the unit must wait before the input contains valid data. input [DELAY_W-1:0] delay0,

-  // Memory mapped - Simple memory mapped slave interface.
+  // Memory mapped - Simple memory mapped interface.
 Follows the specifications of the IOb native interface
-  //                 Note that this interface is usually used when the accelerator is not running.
-Implementation must handle any usage of this interface at any time. input                 valid, output                rvalid, input  [DATA_W/8-1:0] wstrb,
+  //                 Note that this interface is usually used when the accelerator is not running. input                 valid, output                rvalid, input  [DATA_W/8-1:0] wstrb,